 Accounts receivable are stated at the historical carrying value, less write-offs and allowances for doubtful accounts.
-The Company has significant investments in billed and unbilled receivables as of March 31, 2013.
+The Company has significant investments in billed and unbilled receivables as of June 30, 2013.
 Billed receivables represent amounts billed upon the completion of small contracts and progress billings on large contracts in accordance with contract terms and milestones.
 Unbilled receivables on fixed-price contracts, which are included in costs in excess of billings, arise as revenues are recognized under the percentage-of-completion method.
 Unbilled amounts on cost-reimbursement contracts represent recoverable costs and accrued profits not yet billed.
 Revenue associated with these billings is recorded net of any sales tax, if applicable.
 Past due balances over 90 days and other higher risk amounts are reviewed individually for collectability.
 In establishing an allowance for doubtful accounts, the Company evaluates its contract receivables and costs in excess of billings and thoroughly reviews historical collection experience, the financial condition of its customers, billing disputes and other factors.
 The Company writes off uncollectible accounts receivable against the allowance for doubtful accounts if it is determined that the amounts will not be collected or if a settlement is reached for an amount that is less than the carrying value.
-As of March 31, 2013 and December 31, 2012, the Company had not recorded an allowance for doubtful accounts.
+As of June 30, 2013 and December 31, 2012, the Company had not recorded an allowance for doubtful accounts.

 Balances billed to customers but not paid pursuant to retainage provisions in construction contracts generally become payable upon contract completion and acceptance by the owner.
-Retention at March 31, 2013 totaled \$8.5 million, of which \$0.5 million is expected to be collected beyond 2014.
+Retention at June 30, 2013 totaled \$6.8 million, of which \$1.0 million is expected to be collected beyond 2014.
 Retention at December 31, 2012 totaled \$8.2 million.

-At March 31, 2013, and December 31, 2012, the Company had approximately \$1.4 million in long term receivables.
+At June 30, 2013, and December 31, 2012, the Company had approximately \$1.4 million in long term receivables.
 These relate to items that are due the Company for work performed under contract, but are not expected to be collected within one year.
-Management continues to evaluate and assess these items for collectibility.
-At this time, no allowance has been recorded.
+Management does not consider these receivables as distressed and currently expects to prevail in its collection litigation efforts.
+Management continues to evaluate and assess these items for collectibility and therefore, no allowance has been recorded.